-The gear icon is where you access the tools view.
-Think of it as a "settings"-type area.
-But before we get into those settings, let's talk about one more very important thing the tools button does: it states the current connection status of the Master Fader app.
-As seen in the images below, it could display one of three statuses:
+The tools button states the current connection status of the Master Fader app.
+As seen in the images below, it could display one of four statuses:

 Offline - The Master Fader app is NOT communicating with a mixer because it has been configured as such.
 Offline could even be displayed when an iPad is physically connected to a DL806 or DL1608.